DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/columns.md

 ---

-The **columns** option accepts an array of columns.
+The **columns** property accepts an array of columns.
 To configure a column, use a **dxTreeListColumn** object or specify a data source field (as a string value) to which the column is bound.

 [note] The **Gantt** UI component does not support data sorting.